 Members show case

-When I first moved internationally from Germany to Stony Brook, there were so many things to do, such as opening an account, finding a house, registering my son's school, making a friend, and so on.
+When I first moved internationally from Germany to Long Island, there were so many things to do, such as opening an account, finding a house, registering my son's school, making a friend, and so on.
 But, most of all, my husband was at work, my son was in school, and I lived a hard life as an immigrant with painting and housework.
 Additionally, I've heard that there are many gun accidents in the United States, but the thin door always gave me fear, and I was surprised to hear that even the sound of a flat tire on the road was a gunshot.
 Everything felt new and strange and cold as if trapped in a small island.
 But we got used to it step by step with the help of the neighbors around us.
 At first, we were not aware that we had immigrated because we temporarily moved for work.

 The picture below is a picture depicting a scene from the first exhibition in New York, walking away from home at night.

 As time goes by, 2014, Myungja Anna Koh

 However, as we gradually get used to the surroundings and live longer by receiving green cards, we eventually realize that we are the first generation of immigrants.
 And now, I live with a sense of duty to be the hometown of our children's hearts.
 But as we were getting accepted to the sad, lonely, complicated, and rewarding lives of immigrants, we faced a pandemic.

 Probably, when the whole world sees New York, I think they're probably thinking somewhere in hell.
 It was my first time in a foreign country, so I was bewildered.

 But even though we were confined like that, we survived by comforting and cheering each other and exchanging information.
 At the time, I thought about whether offline exhibitions would be possible in the future, but now the gallery is finally opening an offline show.
 The member exhibition will be held at the Millpond House Gallery from June 19th to July 18th.